krilen/container_k8s/containerfile.md

 Building a "Containerfile" from Red Hat Academy and how to optimize it.

-This Contarinerfile probably does NOT work outside Red Hat Academys lab but it is good info.
+This Containerfile probably does NOT work outside Red Hat Academys lab but it is good info.

 ---